-- Know your company's policy and procedures on how to handle this situation. - Be aware that a criminal may attempt to hurry or distract the cashier. - Register with the Loudoun County Check Enforcement Program at www.hotchecks.net/loudoun for educational material and information. - Educate employees and establish policies which include the following guidelines: - Checks should not be written for more than the purchase amount. - o Checks should not be accepted that are unnumbered or non-personalized. - The customer's complete name and address must appear on the check. - The customer's identification must match the name and address on the check. - The date must be the current date. - Dollar amounts both written and numeric should match. - Signature should be made in employee's presence and match their ID card.
+- Know your company's policy and procedures on how to handle this situation. - Be aware that a criminal may attempt to hurry or distract the cashier. - Educate employees and establish policies which include the following guidelines: - Checks should not be written for more than the purchase amount. - \circ $\;$ Checks should not be accepted that are unnumbered or non-personalized. - o The customer's complete name and address must appear on the check. - The customer's identification must match the name and address on the check. - The date must be the current date. - o Dollar amounts both written and numeric should match. - Signature should be made in employee's presence and match their ID card.